JoshReedSchramm/exstatic/README.md

-# StaticCharge
+# Exstatic

-Static Charge is an embedded content management system for Ruby on Rails.
+Exstatic is an embedded content management system for Ruby on Rails.
 It integrates with a Rails 3.1+ web application to allow managed content creation for "static" pages.